-So, let us look at this once again through a schematic figure as I have shown here.
-Here, I have a mechanism and imagine mechanism shown as a block which has an input and a output at the input let us say we have applied a force P i, which is being transformed and transmitted to the load as P o, which is doing certain work on the load.
-Therefore, the mechanism feels a negative force P o so, P o in the opposite direction.
-So, that is the reaction force on the mechanism.
+So, let us look at this once again through a schematic figure, as I have shown here.
+Here I have a mechanism an imagine mechanism shown as a block, which has an input and an output.
+At the input let us say we have applied the force Pi, which is being transformed and transmitted to the load as Po, which is doing certain work on the load.

-So, we have P i at the input and P o in this direction on the output.
-Now, if I have to apply the principle of virtual work then I must know this input output relation, the input output relation suppose, the input output relation is known in this form.
+Therefore, the mechanism feels a negative force Po so Po in the opposite direction.
+So, that is a reaction force on the mechanism.
+So, we have Pi at the input and Po in this direction on the output.
+Now, if I have to apply the principle of virtual work then I must know this input output relation.
+The input output relation, suppose the input output relation is known in this form so that at the particular configuration x.
+If I give a virtual displacement input displacement delta x.
+If I obtain a virtual output displacement delta y and if I am able to find the relation between delta x and delta y, then I can proceed to apply the principle of virtual work.

-So, that at the particular configuration x, if I give a virtual displacement input displacement delta x.
-If, I obtain a virtual output displacement delta y and if I am able to find the relation between delta x and delta y, then I can proceed to apply the principle of virtual work.
-So, the principle of virtual work says that, the work done at the, virtual work done at the input plus the virtual work done at the output must vanish for this mechanism.
-So, this is the net work net virtual work done; work done at the input and some work being done at the output.
-Now, work done at the input you can easily see, if I give a displacement delta x and if I have virtual displacement delta y at the output.
+So, the principle of virtual work says that the work done at the virtual work done at the input does the virtual work done at the output must vanish for this mechanism.
+So, this is the network shall work done work done at the input and some work being done at the output.
+Now, work done at the input you can easily see if I give a displacement delta x and if I have the virtual displacement delta y at the output.

 So, these are corresponding to one another through the input output relation.
-In that case the virtual work done at the input is P i times delta x, you can see that P and delta x are in the same direction plus.
-Now P o and delta y are in opposition.
-So, therefore, and this must vanish.
-So, that implies P i delta x minus P o delta y must be equal to 0.
-Now, let us look at the input output relation, we have studied this input output relation under displacement analysis.
+In that case, the virtual work done at the input is Pi times delta x, you can see that Pi and delta x are in the same direction plus, now Po and delta y are in oppositions so therefore and this must vanish.
+So, that implies Pi delta x minus Po delta y must be equal to 0.

+Now, let us look at the input output relation.
+We have studied this input output relation under displacement analysis.
 So, we can have y as a function of x.
-We have also studied input output velocity relations y dot it is some Jacobian times x dot.
-Now, you can very easily relate this input output relations by differentiating this displacement relation with respect to time and that is what we have done.
+We have also studied input output velocity relations; y dot is some Jacobean times x dot.
+Now you can very easily relate this input output relations by differentiating this displacement relation with respect to time and that is what we have done.

-And therefore, this term is nothing, but the Jacobian.
-So, we have the velocity relation, input output velocity relation for the mechanism and from there I can directly find out the virtual input and virtual output relation.
-So, if I consider the time is being frozen.
-So, then I can write delta y as J times delta x.
-So, I am imagine the time is being frozen.
-So, that any input displacement delta x is related to the output displacement delta y through the Jacobian.
+And therefore, this term is nothing but the Jacobean.
+So, we have the velocity relation input output velocity relation for mechanism.
+And from there I can directly find out the virtual input and virtual output relation.
+So, if I consider the time is being frozen so then I can write delta y as J times delta x.
+So, I am imagining that time is being frozen.
+So, that any input displacement delta x is related to the output displacement delta y through the Jacobean.

-So, therefore, using this I can rewrite this as P i delta x minus P o and J times delta x and that and that is equal to 0, which implies P i minus J times P o delta x must be equal to 0.
+So, therefore, using this I can rewrite this as Pi delta x minus Po and J times delta x and that and that is equal to 0, which implies Pi minus J times Po delta x must be equal to 0.
 So, therefore, and this should be satisfied for all virtual displacements at the input delta x.
-This immediately implies that P i is equal to J times P o and this is our force relation, this is our force relation.
-So, thus we have related the input output forces for the mechanism.
+This immediately implies that Pi is equal to J times Po.
+And this is our force relation, this is our force relation.
+So, that is we have related the input output forces for the mechanism.

-So, our plan is to study constrained mechanism and robots.
+So, our plan is to study constraint mechanisms and robots.